DoronF3/School-Projects/VLVector/README.md

 it = vector.erase(it);       // Erase element at the iterator position it = vector.insert(it, val); // Insert a value at the iterator position
 ```

+## License
+This project is licensed under the MIT License.
+Feell free to use and modify this class according to your needs.